govindarajanv/CKS/notes.md

 - check if gvisor is running $ kubectl exec -n <podname> -- dmesg
 - kubectl auth can-i if used for service account should use "--as system:serviceaccount:namespace:sa" and also remember to use the correct namespace
 - To scan an image ```$ trivy image --severity=CRITICAL,HIGH nginx | grep CRITICAL```
+- For image policy webhook, mount the entire folder path without trailing "/" after the folder name instead of mounting each files